telenordigital/id-docs.telenordigital.com/docs/integratewithandroidsdk/advancedusage.md

 ## Keeping track of the login state

-The Connect SDK contains the `ConnectTokensStateTracker` class that tracks the login state of the user.
+The CONNECT SDK contains the `ConnectTokensStateTracker` class that tracks the login state of the user.
 This is useful for handling UI changes in your app based on the login state of the user.

 ```java